Left Bousfield localization without left properness: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Denis-Charles Cisinski for suggesting this problem, and Clark Barwick for leaving such a nice road-map to its resolution.
-The second author is grateful to Mark Johnson for helpful conversations, and to Simon Henry for sharing an advance version of his work.
-We would also like to thank Macquarie University for hosting the second author on three occasions while we carried out this research.
+The second author is grateful to Mark Johnson for suggesting Example \ref{ex:intermont}, to Simon Henry for sharing an advance version of his work, and to Valery Isaev and Truong Hoang Manh for a careful reading of the first arXiv version.
+We would also like to thank Macquarie University for hosting the second author on three occasions while we carried out this research, and we thank the anonymous referee for comments that improved the exposition.